 Prowler Ransomware Checks

 Running a Prowler check is quick and easy.
-The basic command is ./prowler, and if you run it without options it will use your environment variable credentials (if they exist) or will default to using the ~/.aws/credentials file and run checks over all regions when needed.
-The default region is us-east-1.
+The basic command is prowler, and if you run it without options it will use your environment variable credentials (if they exist) or will default to using the ~/.aws/credentials file and run checks over all regions when needed.
+To install prowler just make sure you have Python 3.9 or newer and PIP then pip install prowler.

 To run a single check, use option -c and the check ID: